 NPC stats are the least important part of a character and also the easiest to create.
 Do not randomly roll ability scores for most NPCs.
-Start with 10s across the board for ability scores.
-The average NPC is average.
+Assume NPCs are average -start with 10s across the board for ability scores.
 Then lower below-average stats and raise above-average stats as dictated by the needs of the character.

-The vast majority of NPCs in the game world should be 0 level, and this includes rank-and-file soldiers and guardsmen.
-Zero level characters have d6 hit points, but of course the more physical types should have closer to 6 and more sedentary or sickly types closer to 1.
+The vast majority of NPCs in the game world should be \circ level, and this includes rank-and-file soldiers and guardsmen. \circ level characters have d6 hit points, but of course the warrior types should have closer to 6 and more sedentary or sickly types closer to 1.
 Giving a class and levels to an NPC means that this character is special, and requires some thought and detail.